 As podcasts become increasingly popular by the day, entering the market right now is a great time, but to properly do it, you must consider some things.

 The name of your podcast is quite essential since it will become your brand.
-That's why it's necessary to think out a title carefully.
+That's why it's necessary to think of a title carefully.
 You might regret it if you give it a simple name.

 The name should: be creative, catchy, tell your audience about what the show is about, and preferably contain an SEO keyword.